Danny Ferry: Management career

-On June 25, 2012, Ferry accepted a position as President of Basketball Operations and General Manager for the Atlanta Hawks.
+On June 25, 2012, Ferry accepted a position as president of basketball operations and general manager for the Atlanta Hawks.
 In June 2014, Ferry read aloud verbatim an "offensive and racist comment" written in a scouting report during a conference call about Miami Heat player Luol Deng.
 Hawks co-owner Michael Gearon Jr. called for him to resign or be dismissed.
 On September 9, Hawks CEO Steve Koonin announced that the team had decided not to dismiss Ferry and that they were instead going to discipline him.
 A few days later, Ferry asked to take—and was approved for—an immediate, indefinite leave of absence.
 In June 2015, an independent investigation reported that Ferry's actions were not motivated by racism.
 According to UPI, "[the] investigation, which included 19 witness interviews and reviewed the contents of more than 24,000 emails, made clear that the offensive language was not Ferry's and none of Ferry's remarks or behavior during the call were motivated by racial or ethnic animus, or by a person's country of origin.
 To the contrary, the investigation found Ferry shared his own opinion of Deng, recommended him both personally and professionally and ultimately tried to sign him to the team."
 Following the release of the investigation results, Ferry reached a buyout agreement with the Hawks.

 Ferry became a special advisor to the general manager of the New Orleans Pelicans in June 2016.
 After the firing of general manager Dell Demps on February 15, 2019, Ferry was named the team's interim general manager.
-He held the role for the rest of the season before being removed from his position on April 17 with the hiring of David Griffin as Executive Vice President of Basketball Operations.
-Ferry's position was then held by Trajan Langdon, effective on May 19.
+He held that role for the rest of the season before being removed from his position on April 17 with the hiring of David Griffin as Executive Vice President of Basketball Operations.

+Ferry was hired as a consultant to the Spurs in 2020.